VitorHugoAntunes/OmniStack11/README.md

 	return knex.schema.dropTable('ongs');
 };
 ```
-Creation of the NGO table in the database.
+Creation of the NGO table in the database.<br/>
 Exports.up to create the table and exports.down to delete.

 ```